kubernetes/kubernetes/cluster/addons/fluentd-elasticsearch/README.md

 ## Building

-Both images are now being hosted in google cloud and are built via the [cloud build](https://cloud.google.com/cloud-build/) product.
-To build these images yourself you will need to have the [gcloud sdk](https://cloud.google.com/sdk/install) installed and you will need to login.
-You can then run `make` in either image directory to trigger a container build.
+Both images are now being hosted in quay.io and are built locally via `make` and `docker`.
+To build locally run `make build` and then `make push` to publish.

 ### Known problems